In addition to property management, Nesbitt Realty is a full-service real estate brokerage serving White Post

 What is a 1031 Tax Exchange and how can it benefit me?

-A 1031 Tax Exchange is usually of greatest benefit to rental investors in White Post who have owned rental for a longer period of time (more than ten years).
+A 1031 Tax Exchange is usually of greatest benefit to rental investors in White Post that have owned rental unit for a longer period of time (more than ten years).
 Thanks to IRC Section 1031, a properly structured 1031 exchange allows a real estate investor to sell a property, to reinvest the proceeds in a new rental and to defer all capital gain taxes.
 IRC Section 1031 (a)(1) states: